younghkb/project-notebook/Entry 2 -- April 10.md

 **What questions do you have for your critique partners?
 How can they best help you?**

+If anyone has advice on working with vpython I'm all ears--haven't touched it since CS5.
+I'm also interested if anyone knows of particular lirbaries that make gui development in python easier.

 **How much time did you spend on the project this week?
 If you're working in a